-Admission to the program is divided into two stages: premajor and major.
-Students are admitted as "pre-majors" (major code ND4404) to work on the following prerequisites:
+Students who satisfy Arts and Sciences admission criteria are admitted as "pre-majors" (major code ND4404) to work on the following major prerequisites:

-- Complete a three-course sequence that includes POLS 250, International Relations, ANTH 101, Cultural Anthropology, and one of the following: INST 103 (Asian Studies), INST 113 (African Studies), INST 118 (European Studies), or INST 121 (Latin American Studies) with a B- average for the three classes. - 2 Students must complete the 111,112, and 113 language classes\ in their chosen foreign language with a B average for the three classes.
+- 1 Complete a three-course sequence that includes POLS 250-International Relations, ANTH 101-Cultural Anthropology, and one of the following: INST 103-Asian Studies, INST 113-African Studies, INST 118-European Studies, or INST 121-Latin American Studies) with a Baverage for the three classes. - 2 Students must receive a B average for the first three language courses completed at Ohio University.
+The language chosen must match their area of study: Swahili and French for Africa; Chinese, Indonesian, or Japanese for Asia; French, German, Russian, or Spanish for Europe; and Spanish for Latin America.
+You may contact the BAIS coordinator to petition the BAIS committee to receive approval to use languages other than those listed above to satisfy the language requirement.